 About the Library - History

-The original Shaw University Library, now Tyler Hall, was erected in 1910 as the hospital building and was originally known as Library Hall.
-This building also housed the Home Economics Department and the Teacher’s Club during the early years of Shaw.
+The original Shaw University library, now Tyler Hall, was erected in 1910 as the hospital building and was originally known as Library Hall.
+During the early years of Shaw, this building also housed the Home Economics Department and the Teacher’s Club.

-This building housed the library until 1968 when, under the leadership of the seventh president Dr. James E. Cheek, a new library building was erected in the center of the campus.
+In 1932, alumnus Dr. Robert Tyler donated $5,000 for the renovation and enlargement of the library.
+The name of the building was later changed to Tyler Hall.
+Today, Tyler Hall houses the Business Office and Human Resources.
+This building housed the library until 1968 when, under the leadership of the seventh president, Dr. James E. Cheek, a new library building was erected in the center of the campus.

-James E. Cheek Library houses a collection of approximately 94,000 volumes.
+The James E. Cheek Learning Resources Center houses a collection of approximately 94,000 volumes.
 The collection includes:

 - monographs (books)